JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 He can turn a woman into a man, and a man into a woman.
 Saith Kabir, God is beloved of the saints ; I am a sacrifice unto Him.
 Man should rely on God and practise humility.

-<p style="text-align:center;">Ill</p>
+<p style="text-align:center;">III</p>

 Without God what succour hath man ?
 The love of parents, brethren, sons, and wife is all fleeting.
 Construct a raft for the other world ; what reliance can be placed on wealth ?
-What confidence can be reposed in this vessel, if it be chinked in the slightest ?[^xx1] Thou shalt obtain the fruit of all religion and good works if thou desire to become the dust of everybody's feet..
+What confidence can be reposed in this vessel, if it be chinked in the slightest ?[^399] Thou shalt obtain the fruit of all religion and good works if thou desire to become the dust of everybody's feet..
-Saith Kabir, hear, O saints, the mind is like the flying bird of the forest,
+Saith Kabir, hear, O saints, the mind is like the flying bird of the forest.

-[^xx1] If it receive even the slightest external pressure, T[^xx2]

 <span id="p276"><sup><small>[ p.
 276 ]</small></sup></span>

 Kabir's bliss in feeling that he is saved—

-Prabhati I
-My dread of transmigration is at an end Since God displayed His love for me.
-The light hath dawned, the darkness is dispelled ; I have obtained the jewel God by meditation on Him.
-When He conferreth happiness sorrow fleeth away ; The jewel of my heart is absorbed in God's love.
-Whatever occurreth is according to Thy will, O God ; He who understandeth this shall be easily absorbed in Thee.
+<p style="text-align:center;">PRABHATI</p>

+<p style="text-align:center;">I</p>

+My dread of transmigration is at an end
+Since God displayed His love for me.
+The light hath dawned, the darkness is dispelled ;
+I have obtained the jewel God by meditation on Him.
+When He conferreth happiness sorrow fleeth away ;
+The jewel of my heart is absorbed in God's love.
+Whatever occurreth is according to Thy will, _O God_ ;
+He who understandeth this shall be easily absorbed _in Thee_.
 Saith Kabir, all my sins have been blotted out,
 And my soul is absorbed in the Life of the world.

 God is not confined as regards place to the mosque or the temple, or as regards time to any month or day.

 <p style="text-align:center;">II</p>

 If God dwell only in the mosque, to whom belongeth the rest of the country ?
-They who are called Hindus say that God dwelleth in an idol : I see not the truth in either sect.
+They who are called Hindus _say_ that God dwelleth in an idol : I see not the truth in either sect.

-O God, whether Allah or Ram, I live by Thy name,
+_O God_, whether Allah or Ram, I live by Thy name,
 O Lord, show kindness unto me.
 Hari dwelleth in the south, Allah hath His place in the west.
 Search in thy heart, search in thy heart of hearts ; there is His place and abode.
-The Brahmans yearly perform twenty-four fastings on the eleventh day of the dark and light halves of the lunar month ; the Musalmans fast in the month of Ramzan.
+The Brahmans _yearly_ perform twenty-four fastings on the eleventh _day of the dark and light halves of the lunar month_ ; the Musalmans fast in the month of Ramzan.
-The latter put aside eleven months of the year, and say that the Treasure is in one alone.
+The latter put aside eleven months of the year, _and say_ that the Treasure is in one alone.
-What availeth the Hindus to bathe at Jagannath in Urisa (Orissa), what the Musalmans to bow their heads in a mosque ?
+What availeth the Hindus to bathe _at Jagannath_ in Urisa (Orissa), what _the Musalmans_ to bow their heads in a mosque ?
-With deception in their hearts they repeat prayers ; what availeth them to go on a pilgrimage to Makka ?

-<span id="p277"><sup><small>[ p.
+With deception in their hearts they repeat prayers ; what availeth them to go on a pilgrimage to Makka ? <span id="p277"><sup><small>[ p.
 277 ]</small></sup></span>
 The men and women Thou hast created, O God, are all in Thy form.
 Kabir is a child of Ram and Allah, and accepteth all gurus and pirs.
 Saith Kabir, hear, O men and women, seek the sanctuary of the one God ;
 O mortals, only repeat God's name, and then shall you be assuredly saved.

 In Kabir's presence a Brahman and a Muhammadan priest were reviling each others' sacred books.
 The Muhammadan expatiated on the merits of sacrifice.

 <p style="text-align:center;">IV</p>

 Say not that the Hindu and Musalman books are false ; false is he who reflecteth not on them.
 If you say that the one God is in everything, then why kill fowls ?

-O priest, say is this God's justice ?
+O priest, say _is this_ God's justice ?
 Thy mental doubts forsake thee not ;
-Thou seizest and bringest living things, and takest their lives, but thou merely killest their bodies of clay.
+Thou seizest and bringest living things, and takest their lives, but thou _merely_ killest _their bodies of_ clay.
 Their souls return to the Indestructible ; say what hast thou killed.
 What avail thy purifications, thy rinsings of the mouth, and thy prostrations in the mosque ?
 If thou pray with deception in thy heart, what availeth thee thy pilgrimage to Makka ?
 Thou art impure ; thou knowest not the Pure One ; thou knowest not His secrets.
 Saith Kabir, thou hast missed heaven, and art satisfied with hell.

 Kabir offered to God the following oblation instead of incense, light, and the other accessories of Hindu worship.

 <p style="text-align:center;">V</p>

-Hear [^xx1] me, God of gods, Supreme Lord, primal and omnipresent, I offer my vespers unto Thee.
+Hear [^400] me, God of gods, Supreme Lord, primal and omnipresent, I offer my vespers unto Thee. <span id="p278"><sup><small>[ p.

-[^xx1] Sun, also translated — as an epithet of God — without desires.

-<span id="p278"><sup><small>[ p.
 278 ]</small></sup></span>

-The Sidhs even in deep meditation have not discovered Thy limits, but they continue to cling to Thine asylum.
+The Sidhs _even_ in _deep_ meditation have not discovered Thy limits, but they continue to cling to Thine asylum.
-Accept this oblation, [^xx1] O bright Spirit ; worship the True Guru, my brethren.
+Accept this oblation, [^401] O bright Spirit ; worship the True Guru, my brethren.
-Brahma standeth and readeth the Veds, but the Unseen is seen not by him.[^xx2] With divine knowledge as mine oil and Thy name my wick I have made a lamp to illumine my body.
+Brahma standeth and readeth the Veds, but the Unseen is seen not by him.[^402] With divine knowledge as mine oil and Thy name my wick I have made a lamp to illumine my body.
-I have lit the lamp with the light of the Lord of the world ; he who knoweth how to do this knoweth the Omniscient.[^xx3] The unbeaten sounds of God who dwelleth with man s are my five musical instruments.
+I have lit _the lamp_ with the light of the Lord of the world ; he who knoweth _how to do this_ knoweth the Omniscient.[^403] The unbeaten sounds of God who dwelleth with man s are my five musical instruments.

-O Thou Formless and Undisturbed, Thy slave Kabir hath made Thee this oblation.[^xx4]
+O Thou Formless and Undisturbed, Thy slave Kabir hath made Thee this oblation.[^404]

 <figure class="table chapter-navigator">
   <table>